No-Regret Learning and Equilibrium Computation in Quantum Games: MMWU Experiments

 First, in Figure \ref{fig:exploit} we show the exploitability (as defined in Section \ref{subsec:qeq}) of MMWU in both general and zero-sum quantum games.
 For the case of general games, we consider the maximum individual exploitability of the time-averaged joint strategy for both players, which we term the ``\ref{QCCE}-exploitability'' of the players' strategies, while in the case of zero-sum games we consider the maximum individual exploitability of the product of the time-averaged individual sequences of play, which we term the ``\ref{QNE}-exploitability''.
 We are concerned with the maximum over the individual exploitabilities of each of the players since if each player attains $\epsilon$-exploitability, then all players are at an $\epsilon$-\ref{QCCE}/\ref{QNE}.
 In both plots, we use the doubling trick to run MMWU.
 The maximum individual exploitabilities go to zero or remain close to zero, implying time-averaged convergence to \ref{QCCE} and \ref{QNE} respectively.

 Next, we present some indicative examples that elucidate the behavior of MMWU in two-player quantum zero-sum games.
 We see that in general, the trajectories of the joint state of the players either oscillate or go to a point on the boundary, and showcase this behavior alongside the time-averaged values of the trajectories in Figures \ref{fig:qzsg_osc} and \ref{fig:qzsg_conv}.
 In order to represent time on the Bloch sphere, we use a color gradient from green to blue (light green denotes time $t=0$, dark blue denotes time $t=4000$).
 From the examples, even in the relatively well-studied case of MMWU, it is clear that some interesting types of behavior can be observed in quantum zero-sum games and beyond.
+The code used to generate our MMWU experiments can be found in the following Github repository: \href{https://github.com/ryanndelion/No-Regret-Learning-Quantum-Games}{https://github.com/ryanndelion/No-Regret-Learning-Quantum-Games}.